GLOBAL MARKETS-Stocks scale new record highs, dollar stuck

 By Tommy Wilkes

-LONDON, Jan 5 (Reuters) - World stocks scaled fresh record highs on Friday, while the dollar stuck near four-month lows before crucial payroll numbers that could underpin growing confidence in the world’s biggest economy.
+LONDON, Jan 5 (Reuters) - World stocks scaled fresh record highs on Friday after more data pointed to the strength of the world’s largest economy, while the dollar was stuck near four-month lows ahead of crucial payroll numbers.

-Global equity markets have begun 2018 with their best week in more than a year, continuing last year’s rally that has seen volatility plunge and investors’ appetite for risk surge.
+Global equity markets have begun 2018 with their best week in more than a year, continuing last year’s rally that has seen volatility plunge and risk appetite surge.

-Data on Friday showing euro zone inflation slowing in December will also help bulls stay convinced central banks are not going to tighten monetary policy faster than expected.

-The Swiss benchmark rose to an all-time high, and the British index moved to another record, supported by optimism over regional economic strength and gains in U.S. stocks overnight.

-The pan-European STOXX 600 index was up 0.4 percent, holding at a two-month high.
-The first trading week of 2018 looks set to be the best for Euro zone stocks since May, as shares shrug off a stronger single currency.
+European markets opened firmer after Asian shares approached record levels.
+The pan-European STOXX 600 index was up 0.4 percent, holding at a two-month high, and the first trading week of the new year looks set to be the best for Euro zone stocks since May, as shares shrug off a stronger single currency that could dampen export earnings.

-“There is little impediment for continued gains whilst economic conditions that we’ve seen over the last few months continue, and there’s every reason to expect that to continue to be the case,” Ken Odeluga, market analyst at City Index, said.

-Emerging market stocks have had their best start to the year since 2006 and added to those gains on Friday.

-The U.S. dollar failed to draw much strength from better-than-expected private payrolls data on Thursday and manufacturing numbers earlier this week, leaving the greenback around a four-month low against the euro.
+The U.S. dollar failed to draw any strength from better-than-expected private payrolls data on Thursday and manufacturing numbers earlier this week, leaving the greenback around a four-month low against the euro.

-Euro zone prices grew by 1.4 percent in December on a year earlier, a slower rate than in the previous month.
-That provides support for the European Central Bank’s decision to keep policy easy despite growing pressure from richer euro zone countries.

-Still, with two U.S. interest rate hikes already baked into market expectations, traders believe there is more upside room for the euro as the ECB may move to rein in its monetary largesse faster than the market anticipates.
+With two U.S. interest rate hikes already baked into market expectations, traders believe there is more upside room for the euro as the European Central Bank may move to rein in its monetary largesse faster than the market anticipates.

-Investors will also be looking closely at the monthly employment report in the U.S., along with average hourly earnings data, due at 1330 GMT.
+Investors will also be looking closely at crucial December inflation data out of the euro zone on Friday, as well as the monthly employment report in the United States, along with average hourly earnings data, due at 1330 GMT.

-The data could give some clues to the likely path for when central banks will tighten.
+The data could give some clues to the likely path for when central banks will step up monetary tightening.

 “Currency markets broadly know what the Fed is going to do this year but the ECB monetary policy may be the surprise package of 2018,” said Richard Falkenhall, senior FX strategist at SEB in Stockholm.